-All club participants will be required to create an account and Sign Up on IMLeagues.com/gcsu, join and be accepted to a team on imleagues, and bring a Valid ID prior to each competition.
-If a player is on the roster a Drivers License will be accepted.
+All Club Sports participants will be required to create an account and sign up on IMLeagues.
+Once you create your account the team captain will request and accept you as a player on the club team.
+Players must present their Bobcat Card to participate.
+If a player is on the roster a driver’s license will be accepted.
 Each player MUST be a student enrolled at Georgia College.

-Teams must first become an RSO or be an active RSO before becoming a Club Sport.
-To find out how to do this go tohttp://gcsu.orgsync.com/Orgregister .
-After becoming an RSO the club president must meet with the Director of Recreational Sports.
-All players must register on Imleagues.com with the club to be on the official roster.
+Teams must first become a Registered Student Organization (RSO) or be an active RSO before becoming a Club Sport.
+To find out how to form a new Club Sport click here.
+After becoming an RSO the club president must meet with the Associate Director of Wellness & Recreation, Drew Bruton.

 All teams and players must register in the club section of imleagues.com/gcsu.
 It is also recommended that advisors register as well.
 The process is very simple:

 2. Click the Blue "Club Sports" Tab toward the left center of the page image

 3. Under League, Click "Click here to Join” image